scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Now that you have terraform installed and working with Azure, we can do a few dry runs before building real infrastructure.
-Follow along carefully, copying and pasting the commands on each slide into your terminal as we go."**
+**Now that you have terraform installed and working with Azure, we can do a few dry runs before building real infrastructure.
+Follow along carefully, copying and pasting the commands on each slide into your terminal as we go.**

 ---
 name: terraform-help